bhauman/figwheel-main/docs/docs/react-native.md

 First you will need to make sure you have React Native and its dependencies installed.

-On the https://reactnative.dev/docs/environment-setup page you will want to choose either the `React Native CLI` or the `Expo CLI`.
+On the [environment setup page](https://reactnative.dev/docs/environment-setup) page you will want to choose either the `React Native CLI` or the `Expo CLI`.
 I prefer to start with the React Native CLI as there is less complexity in the tooling to deal with making it easier to figure out what is